Corned beef with parsley sauce is so yummy!!

 Storage instructions and reheating

-It will store well in the refrigerator in an airtight glass container for several days.
+It will be stored well in an airtight glass container in the refrigerator for several days.

 You can also freeze the corned beef for up to two months.